 Section 211 waivers for public retirees returning to work in public service are generally required to enable the public retiree to earn more than $35,000 while also collecting a pension.
 Section 211 waivers are only awarded when the public employer requests one and can demonstrate that the criteria established in Section 211 has been met.

-For Section 211 frequently asked questions, visit the FAQ page.
+For Frequently Asked Questions regarding Section 211, visit the FAQ page.

 Section 212 of the RSSL provides that, beginning January 1st of the calendar year in which a retiree attains age 65, there is no limitation on public sector earnings.

 If a retiree is age 65 or older, there is no dollar limit on earnings from public sector employment which is rendered on or after January 1, 2002.

 For retirees who have not reached the age of 65, Section 212 permits limited earnings during each calendar year without jeopardizing pension benefits.
 The current earnings limitation, established in 2007, is $30,000.

 In the year of retirement, the Section 212 limit applies to the period between the retirement date and December 31st.
 In subsequent years, the limit applies to a full calendar year.

 Employers or retirees seeking information on post-retirement earnings covered under Section 212 should contact the Retirement System.
 Additional information on working after retirement is available from the Office of the State Comptroller.